isomerpages/moe-angmokiosec/_about-us/School Canteen Advertisement.md

 •	Photocopy of the NRIC (front and back) <br>
 •	List of proposed menu and pricing for all items <br>
 •	Photocopy of relevant certificates such as Basic Food Hygiene Course, etc
-3. Submit the completed application form and documents by closing date via email OR to the School’s General Office. <br>
+3. Submit the completed application form and documents by closing date <b>by 12pm </b>via email OR to the School’s General Office. <br>
 •	Address: 6 Ang Mo Kio Street 22, Singapore 569362<br>
 •	Contact No: 6454 8605<br>
 •	Contact Person: Mr Chee (Operation Manager)/ Mdm Christine (Admin Executive)